Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 Note: The distinguisher can even send a ciphertext $c$ obtained from EAVESDROP as an argument to PADDINGORACLE.
 Your proof should somehow account for this when reducing to the CCA security of $\Sigma$.

 9.16.
-Show that an encryption scheme $\Sigma$ has CCA$\varPhi$ security if and only if the following two libraries are indistinguishable:
+Show that an encryption scheme $\Sigma$ has CCA$\Phi$ security if and only if the following two libraries are indistinguishable:

 $$
 \def\arraystretch{1.5}